 We don’t have all of the answers, but we believe that the best way to bring equity to energy efficiency programs is through a community-based approach.
 By focusing outreach on communities with higher populations of renters, lower-income, and BIPOC residents, we can gain a deeper understanding of their needs and how we can better support them in reducing their energy burden.

 To achieve these goals, we worked with local and statewide partners to select Winooski and Brattleboro for focused, community-based efforts in 2022-3.

 Winooski is the most diverse community in the state, with 31 languages spoken in schools.
 It is a designated refugee resettlement community and 60% of Winooski’s housing stock is rented.
 It also has a high housing burden, with 19% of households paying more than 50% of their income towards housing (higher than the state average of 15%).
 And Winooski has strong social infrastructure.
 There are many local partners we hope to collaborate with, to spread the word and connect with community members.

 Brattleboro has similarly strong infrastructure.
 The downtown is already focused on revitalization.
 There is an active energy committee.
-The energy committee works closely with Brattleboro's experienced energy coordinator, Stephen Dotson.
+The energy committee works closely with Brattleboro's Sustainability Coordinator, Stephen Dotson.
 Brattleboro is also home to the Elnu, an Abenaki tribe.
 The Multicultural Community Center helps welcome new American families as the largest refugee center in the state.
 The renter population is also quite high, estimated to be over 50%.
 The largest mobile home park in the state is in Brattleboro.
 And housing costs make up more than 50% of income for 22% of households.